TylerCode/cycles/README.md

 Desktop CPU Monitor I threw together while trying to debug some issues with my computer.

 ## Overview
-This application provides a real-time graphical representation of CPU utilization for each core, including those with hyperthreading.
-It displays the utilization percentage and frequency of each core in a grid layout, with each core represented as a tile.
-The application also includes a history graph for the last 20 measurements of CPU utilization for each core.
+This application provides a real-time graphical representation of CPU utilization for each logical core.
+It displays the utilization percentage and frequency of each core with history going back 20 measurements.

+The ultimate goal is to have something more akin to the performance tab in Windows Task Manager.

 ![image](https://github.com/TylerCode/cycles/assets/18288340/e768eee2-d7c8-407a-b680-229ee16a093a)
 ![image](https://github.com/TylerCode/cycles/assets/18288340/460582ca-6260-4148-a19a-587ae03dc87f)